Skip to Content

 • Withholding medical help or assistive devices

-If you or a loved one are experiencing domestic violence, you can visit the National Domestic Violence Hotline website for immediate help.
+If you or a loved one is experiencing domestic violence, you can visit the National Domestic Violence Hotline website for immediate help.
+Our domestic violence attorney in Kansas City is also available to discuss how you can proactively protect yourself and your loved ones from further harm.
+Contact us at (816) 208-8130.

 Is Domestic Violence Punishable By Law?

-What is the role of courts in domestic violence situations?
+What is the Role of Courts in Domestic Violence Cases?

 • Victim advocates who may accompany you to court